 Looking to get involved?
 Join us!

-Battle of the Books is a program for 6th - 8th grade students.
-Each team is responsible for reading the 20 books from the Rebecca Caudill Young Readers Award Program hosted by the state of Illinois.
+6-8th grades work together in teams to read books from this year’s Rebecca Caudill Young Readers Award Program hosted by the state of Illinois.
 Each team participates in book battles and points are awarded based on book knowledge and the title and author.

 Camp Timber-Lee is an outdoor Education Experience that is offered to 8th grade students in the fall.
 Students participate in an overnight trip that has its days filled with activities.
 The activities are a collection of Physical Challenges, Science, Art, Music, Acting/Performance, Nature, Crafts, Team Development, Personal development, and Self-reflection.
 The students that attend the trip are taught the 5 C’s of Teamwork (Cooperation, Communication, Commitment, Caring, and Challenge).
 When the trip is complete, the students form a lasting impression of the experience that goes way beyond their years in school.
 They also develop a great sense of binding with each other and their teachers.
 Students participate in Archery, Rock Wall Climbing, Zip Lining, Leather Craft, Team Building, Art Projects, Wilderness Survival Activities, Animal Encounters with local and foreign animals, Skit performances, Campfires and Campfire Songs, Hikes that allow them to explore both during the daylight and at night, star gazing, and fun and games.
 They stay in small groups through most activities and have some large group activities for things like the hikes and campfire.
 Camp Timber-Lee has been a tradition for over 40 years at AUGS.

-Sponsor: Mr. Godsey firstname.lastname@example.org and other teachers form AUGS during the trip.
+Sponsor: Mr. Godsey email@example.com and other teachers from AUGS during the trip.

 The AUGS Drama Club performs a fall and spring play within the school year.
 The AUGS Drama Club includes actors and a stage crew.
 Those interested in performing in either the fall and/or spring plays are expected to perform a monologue audition which will determine which student will be suited for a specific role within the chosen play.
 Stage Crew will be responsible for lighting, music, sound effects, and creating/designing a set.
 Stage Crew is responsible to fill out an application; the number of students chosen will be based on the needs of the play.
 A parent meeting is scheduled for the first week of practice to discuss expectations.
 Drama Club will meet two (2) to three (3) times per week with increased meeting times during the week of performances.
 Drama Club is a place to try new things, be yourself, be creative and have fun!